Jedi-Fullstack-Avengers/AdventOfCode/README.md

 node index.js 'challengeDayNumber'
 ```

+## Join to our Leaderboard

+Go to the [Private Leaderboards](https://adventofcode.com/2019/leaderboard/private) and use the token `615803-2f4bdd84`.

 ## Help

 If you want to help, create a PR with improved versions of our codes, we want to learn! :)